 Find a wall space that has a smooth surface and has good lighting.
 Because you know people will be taking pictures! so be aware of shadows, trees, etc. Especially outside, make sure there won’t be bird poop or even direct sunlight – anything that will mess it up.

 Patch up any holes in the wall.
+Wash it to remove any dust or debris.

-Start with a sketch, that way you can be aware of sizing, proportion. you can mentally prepare what you are going to paint!
+Start with a sketch, that way you can be aware of sizing, proportion.
+You can mentally prepare what you are going to paint!

 Directions to paint a mural: